Split octal: Split octal

-Most mini- and micro-computers used either straight octal (377 was followed by 400) or hexadecimal.
+Most minicomputers and microcomputers used either straight octal (where 377 is followed by 400) or hexadecimal.
 With the introduction of the optional HA8-6 Z80 processor replacement for the 8080 board, the front-panel keyboard got a new set of labels and hexadecimal notation was used instead of octal.

 Through tricky number alignment the HP-16C and other Hewlett-Packard RPN calculators supporting base conversion can implicitly support numbers in split octal as well.